Celsentri (Maraviroc)

 Drug Interactions

 Some medicines may interfere with Celsentri and affect how it works.
-Tell your doctor about all medicines, vitamins or supplements you are taking.
+Tell your doctor about all medicines you are taking.

-St John’s Wort: St John’s Wort can prevent Celsentri from working properly.
-You should not take St John’s Wort together with Celsentri.
+St John's Wort: Do not take St John's Wort with Celsentri as it can prevent Celsentri from working properly.

 • efavirenz, etravirine, raltegravir, lopinavir, darunavir, delavirdine, elvitegravir, atazanavir, nelfinavir, indinavir, saquinavir, boceprevir, telaprevir (HIV or hepatitis C medicines)